nejohnston/Sprout/README.md

 ### React Component Lifecycles
 Working hand in hand with state management is the useEffect hook, which we will be using to maintain and control our component lifecycles.
 The useEffect hook simply executes events depending on the current state, on mounting/unmounting a component, or if a specific state is changed.
 Furthermore, it allows us to clean up code (like event handlers) after a function is fired off, which prevents the application from crashing!

+### React Bootstrap
+We borrow from the React Bootstrap library for some of our design components.
+More can be found here (https://react-bootstrap.github.io/)

 ### Heroku
 Heroku is a container-based cloud platform as a service (PaaS).
 Heroku allows developers to deploy, manage, and extend the applications.

+## 🗃 Databases

 ### Heroku PostgreSQL
 Heroku PostgreSQL is a PostgreSQL-based cloud database service.
 Heroku Postgres offers features such as rollback, high availability, and continuous protection, as well as followers, data clips, and forks.

+### Cloudinary
+We use Cloudinary to store and manage all user's image uploads.
+To upload an image to Cloudinary, a POST request must be made to: "https://api.cloudinary.com/v1_1/sprout03/image/upload/" with an image preset of either sproutPlant or sproutUser.
+If you would like to create more image presets please notify the github owner, Nicholas.

+## 📝Testing
+You can find our initial testing plan here: https://docs.google.com/spreadsheets/d/1VK1SMwL3B4feiTA7hIC6xo1Rk5iDve64pFtSdyGjAUQ/edit?usp=sharing

 ## Install Steps
 1. Clone the repository to your local device.